apjanke/octave-tablicious/docs/index.md

 Tablicious is a package for GNU Octave that provides relational data structures for Octave.
 It includes implementations of `table` arrays, `datetime`, `string`, `categorical`, and some other related stuff.
 You can think of it as "pandas for Octave".

+The repo for this project is at <https://github.com/apjanke/octave-tablicious>, where you can get the source code, report issues, and find more information.

 ## User Documentation

 See the online [User Guide](user-guide/html/index.html) for info and API Reference.
 There's also a [single-page version of the User Guide](user-guide/tablicious.html).